bjackman/limmat-kernel-nix/README.md

       that can't be done from inside the build sandbox.
 This does seem to confirm that we might be doing something fundementally bogus here.
 But, I'm not sure.

+      Anyway, I worked around it by just hacking together an `apps` output that can be run for testing.
 - [x] Figure out how to create `devShell`s for the scripts that get run in the Limmat config.
 - [ ] Try to do some general niceness for configuration, like: